bedrocklinux/bedrocklinux-website/markdown/1.0beta2/troubleshooting.md

 #### {id="crux-slow-boot"} Slow boot

 CRUX runs `depmod` on boot which can take a while.
 It is not strictly needed every boot.
-To disable this and speed up boot time a bit, edit `/bedrock/strata/~(crux~)/etc/rc.conf` and change
+To disable this and speed up boot time, edit `/bedrock/strata/~(crux~)/etc/rc.conf` and change

 	if [ -x /etc/rc.modules ]; then